viniciusrma/intern-info-modules/readme.md

 Using Intern Info, you can use an employee’s salary data to:

- - Return the board of the of the employee, in other words, whether this employee is Junior level, Mid level, or Senior level
+ - Return the role of the of the employee, in other words, whether this employee is Junior level, Mid level, or Senior level
  - Calculate employee tax rates
  - Return employee benefits
  - Calculate employee bonuses